MedSpaformer: a Transferable Transformer with Multi-granularity Token Sparsification for Medical Time Series Classification: Methodology

-TSDA first employs self-attention to model global temporal dependencies, as its effectiveness in capturing long-range interactions within sequences has been validated by previous research \cite{chen2024pathformer,wang2024medformer}.
-This step captures pairwise interactions across all tokens, resolving ambiguities in local patterns (e.g., distinguishing arrhythmic heartbeats from noise-induced artifacts in ECG \cite{wagner2020ptb}).
-Specifically, given an input sequence $H \in \mathbb{R}^{L \times D}$ with $L$ tokens and each token with $D$-dimensional features, we denote the self-attention of TSDA block as $H_{\text{Self}}= \text{Attn}^{\text {Self }}\left(H, H, H\right)$ and $H_{\text {self }} \in \mathbb{R}^{L \times D}$.
-Inspired by Q-Former \cite{0008LSH23} which introduces a set of learnable queries to learn visual representation most relevant to the text, we design a token-sparse attention layer in TSDA to distill task-relevant patterns from noisy, high-dimensional medical data by the guidance of domain-specific prior knowledge.
-Specifically, this layer introduces a set of $K$ learnable query vectors $Q$, augmented with domain-specific prior embedding $E_{\text {prior }}$: $Q_{\text {aug }}=f(Q, E_{\text {prior }})$ where $Q_{\text {aug }} \in \mathbb{R}^{K \times D}$. $f$ is the function to fuse queries and priors and concatenation is applied in our experiments. $E_{\text {prior }}$ is generated based on dataset description by a frozen language model.
-These queries then attend to $H_{\text {self }}$ to generate a sparse token set:
+TSDA first employs self-attention to capture global long-range temporal dependencies, leveraging its proven ability to model pairwise token interactions in sequential data \cite{chen2024pathformer,wang2024medformer}.
+This global modeling capability integrates information across the entire sequence, reinforces inter-token dependencies, and contextualizes local patterns—crucial in medical signals, where waveform anomalies gain meaning only within the broader temporal structure \cite{wagner2020ptb}.
+Formally, given an input sequence $\mathbf{H} \in \mathbb{R}^{L \times D}$, the self-attention output is defined as $\mathbf{H}^{\text{self}} \leftarrow \text{Attn}^{\text{self}}(\mathbf{H}, \mathbf{H}, \mathbf{H})$, where $\mathbf{H}^{\text{self}} \in \mathbb{R}^{L \times D}$.

+While self-attention captures comprehensive temporal dependencies, medical signals often contain redundant or noisy patterns that obscure diagnostic features.
+To address this, inspired by Q-Former \cite{0008LSH23} which employs learnable queries to extract visual representation most relevant to the text, we design a token-sparse attention layer that uses learnable queries informed by domain-specific priors to selectively attend to diagnostically salient features—analogous to how physicians narrow their analysis to specific biomarkers with domain knowledge after forming an initial clinical impression.
+Specifically, we introduce a set of $Q$ randomly initialized learnable query vectors $\mathbf{Q}$ , augmented with domain-specific prior embedding $\mathbf{e}^{\text {prior}}$: $\mathbf{Q}^{\text {aug}}=f(\mathbf{Q}, \mathbf{e}^{\text {prior}})$ where $\mathbf{Q}^{\text {aug}} \in \mathbb{R}^{Q \times D}$. $f$ is the function to fuse queries and priors and concatenation is applied in our experiments.
+Following \cite{jin2023timellm}, we utilize a frozen language model to generate domain-specific embedding based on the dataset description: $\mathbf{e}^{\text {prior}}=f_{\mathrm{LM}}(\mathcal{T}^\text{data})$.
+These queries then attend to $\mathbf{H}^{\text {self}}$ to generate a sparse token set: